 Planet Fitness (PLNT) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the fitness center operator had lost 6.76% in the past month.
-In that same time, the Consumer Discretionary sector lost 5.02%, while the S&P 500 gained 0.88%.
+Heading into today, shares of the fitness center operator had lost 5.71% over the past month, lagging the Consumer Discretionary sector's gain of 0.12% and the S&P 500's gain of 5.65% in that time.

-Wall Street will be looking for positivity from Planet Fitness as it approaches its next earnings report date.
+Investors will be hoping for strength from Planet Fitness as it approaches its next earnings release.
 In that report, analysts expect Planet Fitness to post earnings of $0.27 per share.
 This would mark year-over-year growth of 170%.
-Meanwhile, our latest consensus estimate is calling for revenue of $187.38 million, up 67.49% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $187.38 million, up 67.49% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Planet Fitness.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Planet Fitness.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 11.92% lower.
-Planet Fitness is holding a Zacks Rank of #3 (Hold) right now.
+Planet Fitness is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Planet Fitness is holding a Forward P/E ratio of 56.89.
-This valuation marks a premium compared to its industry's average Forward P/E of 27.11.
+In terms of valuation, Planet Fitness is currently trading at a Forward P/E ratio of 55.52.
+This represents a premium compared to its industry's average Forward P/E of 25.79.

-Also, we should mention that PLNT has a PEG ratio of 2.84.
+We can also see that PLNT currently has a PEG ratio of 2.78.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Leisure and Recreation Services stocks are, on average, holding a PEG ratio of 2.84 based on yesterday's closing prices.
+The Leisure and Recreation Services industry currently had an average PEG ratio of 2.78 as of yesterday's close.

 The Leisure and Recreation Services industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 153, which puts it in the bottom 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 151, putting it in the bottom 41% of all 250+ industries.

 Just Released: Zacks Top 10 Stocks for 2022